Independent, AI-assisted research · Affiliate disclosure

 Check current price on Amazon →

-FDA-cleared and tested in a 56-day dermatological study with 30 female subjects aged 40-55.
+FDA-cleared and tested in the same 56-day Eurofins dermatological study as the face mask, run on 30 female subjects aged 40-55.
 The mask wraps neck and chest with the flexible silicone form CurrentBody uses on its face mask line.
-Price is around $359 standalone or $459.99 bundled with the face mask via Costco per the Costco face & neck kit listing (2026).
+Price is $419.99 standalone or $459.99 bundled with the face mask via Costco per the Costco face & neck kit listing (2026).

 Neck and chest skin shows aging earlier than facial skin, often by a decade, and gets less treatment time in standard skincare routines.
 The 1072nm wavelength is the differentiator — it penetrates deeper than 830nm, useful for the looser tissue of the décolletage.